MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-go.md

        go get -d
     ```

 2. Start the app.
-Still connected to your VM in your SSH session, enter the following command:
+While you're still connected to your VM in your SSH session, enter the following command:

     ```bash
        go run hello-world.go